 Proximally, the ulna articulates with the humerus at the elbow joint.
 Distally, the ulna articulates with the radius, forming the distal radio-ulnar joint.

 In this article, we shall look at the bony landmarks and osteology of the ulna.
 We shall also consider its clinical correlations.

 The proximal end of the ulna articulates with the trochlea of the humerus.
 To enable movement at the elbow joint, the ulna has a specialised structure, with bony prominences for muscle attachment.

-Tuberosity of Ulna – An roughening immediately distal of the coronoid process.
+- Tuberosity of ulna – a roughening immediately distal to the coronoid process.
 It is where the brachialis muscle attaches.

 Shaft of the Ulna

 The ulnar shaft is triangular in shape, with three borders and three surfaces.
 As it moves distally, it decreases in width.

 - Anterior – site of attachment for the pronator quadratus muscle distally.

 - Posterior – site of attachment for many muscles.

 - Medial – unremarkable.